katkapsasky/yorkshire-art-house/README.md

 ## UX

 The website is made up of three main pages.
 Each page has a consistent theme, using the same header and footer, fonts and colour scheme across each one.

-The landing page is accessible via the logo and the Home link in the header which is fixed to the top of all pages.
-The Gallery and Events pages are also accessible via their respective links in the header on all pages

 ### User Stories